A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: LCOLSS Survey

 \subsection{Observations}

-The Las Cumbres Observatory is a robotic telescope network designed for time-domain astronomy \citep{Brown2013}.
-For the LCOLSS we used the 1-meter LCO telescopes and Sinistro cameras, typically collecting three 300s exposures per target through the \rp filter.
-We reached 3$\sigma$ limiting magnitudes ranging from $\sim$21-23 AB mags.
-We generated difference images using the software tools {\tt pyDIA} \citet{albrow_pydia_2017} and {\tt Hotpants} \citet{becker_hotpants_2013}.
+The Las Cumbres Observatory (LCO) is a robotic telescope network designed for time-domain astronomy \citep{Brown2013}.
+For LCOLSS we used the 1-meter LCO telescopes and Sinistro cameras, typically collecting three 300s exposures per target through the \rp filter.
+Our observations reached 3$\sigma$ limiting magnitudes ranging from $\sim$21-23 AB mags.
+We generated difference images using the software tools \textsc{pydia} \citep{albrow_pydia_2017} and \textsc{hotpants} \citep{becker_hotpants_2013}.
 Each difference image was visually inspected for potential transient sources by at least two team members.
-An example difference image generated by pyDIA can be seen in Figure \ref{fig:pydia_ex}.
-Our difference imaging search process was validated with detections of numerous solar system bodies with various magnitudes.
-Our photometric accuracy was confirmed by comparing our photometry with SDSS magnitudes, with results displayed in Figure \ref{phot_zp}, which shows that the magnitudes from our LCO observations are in good agreement with SDSS magnitudes.
-In this case the distribution of magnitude differences has a mean of 0.0057 with a standard deviation of 0.052.
-We derived zero points for each image by matching detected stars to SDSS, limited to the magnitude interval $\rp = [16,20]$ to ensure high signal to noise and no saturation effects.
+An example difference image generated by \textsc{pydia} can be seen in Figure \ref{fig:pydia_ex}.
+Our photometric accuracy was confirmed by comparing our photometry with SDSS magnitudes, typically providing errors of $\sim 0.05$ magnitudes.
+An example comparison with SDSS magnitudes can be seen in Appendix \ref{app:lens_data}.
+We derived zero points for each image by matching detected stars to SDSS, and limited to the magnitude interval $\rp = [16,20]$ to ensure high signal-to-noise and no saturation effects.

-The depths predicted by the Las Cumbres Observatory Exposure Time Calculator (\url{https://exposure-time-calculator.lco.global/}) for our observations, with various lunar phases, are shown in Figure \ref{fig:etc}.
 Our exposure times varied based on our rate of time usage (relative to the time award in a given semester), typically either increasing the exposure time to 600 seconds per frame or reducing the number of frames by one.
 We calibrated our image processing pipeline by planting fake sources into the images and measuring the recovery efficiency as a function of magnitude.
-These results demonstrated good agreement with the LCO exposure time calculator (ETC) and we therefore use the ETC estimates for results below.
-Using our direct measurements of the detection efficiency would result in no significant change in our conclusions.
+More information about the distribution of limiting magnitudes for our survey may be found in Appendix \ref{app:lens_data}, based on the predictions of the LCO Exposure Time Calculator\footnote{ \url{https://exposure-time-calculator.lco.global/}} (ETC).